 "It can be a vicious cycle -- stress can make heart conditions worse," says N.A.
 Mark Estes, MD, director of the Cardiac Arrhythmia Center at Tufts University School of Medicine.

 "Trying to prevent stress completely doesn't usually work, since life just gets stressful sometimes," says Gordon Tomaselli, MD, chief of cardiology at Johns Hopkins University School of Medicine.
-Instead, he suggests developing ways to cope with stress when it appears.
+Instead, he suggests developing ways to deal with stress when it appears.

 Get physically active.
 Experts are unanimous: Exercise is one of the best things you can do for a heart condition.
 Not only does it improve your physical health, it also can improve your mood and cut stress, says Estes.
 How much do you need?
 Aim for at least 30 minutes 5 days a week of moderately intense activity a week.
 Take a brisk walk, swim, bike, or do just about anything that gets your heart going.
 If you have a heart condition, check with your doctor before starting a new workout routine.